 Around 4km above the spa town of Kamena Vourla, you’ll find the Monastery of Metamorfosi Sotiros (Transfiguration of the Saviour).
 Feel the aura of this holy place from the monastery’s balcony and take in the amazing sea view.

-- The Battle of Thermopylae: universal history lessons
+- The Battle of Thermopylae: A universal history lesson

 - The hot springs of Thermopylae